collective/collective.z3cform.colorpicker/README.txt

 Usage
 =====
-You can use this widget in your form by force the widgetFactory property of a field of your form:
+You can use this widget setting the "widgetFactory" property of a form field:
 ::

         from zope import schema